MicrosoftDocs/powerbi-docs/powerbi-docs/consumer/end-user-report-open.md

 A Power BI report is one or more pages of organized visuals.
 All Power BI users can create and edit their own reports.
 However, opening reports created by others requires a paid license (Power BI Pro or Premium Per User) or special access to a [Premium capacity](end-user-license.md#identify-content-hosted-in-premium-capacity).

-This article will teach you how to open reports that have been shared with you.
+This article teaches you how to open reports that are shared with you.
 The most common scenarios are covered.
 The first scenario is when a Power BI designer creates a report and [shares it directly](../collaborate-share/end-user-shared-with-me.md).
 The second scenario is when a designer shares a report as part of an [app](end-user-apps.md).

 For more information about sharing reports, see [Licenses and subscriptions for business users](end-user-license.md).

-## Open a report that was shared with you
+## Open a report that is shared with you

 Power BI designers share reports with you by sending an email link or by adding the report to your Power BI content.
 These reports are located under **Shared** in the **Browse** tab.